detekt/detekt/docs/pages/documentation/potential-bugs.md

 ### UnnecessarySafeCall

-Reports Unnecessary Safe call operators that can be removed by the user.
+Reports unnecessary safe call operators (`.?`) that can be removed by the user.

 **Severity**: Defect